Tired All the Time? Understanding Chronic Fatigue in Women

 When to Get Help

 If you’ve been feeling tired for more than 3–4 weeks, and it’s affecting your work, relationships, or peace of mind, see a healthcare provider.
-Ask for basic tests — including a full blood count, iron, thyroid function, blood sugar, and vitamins if possible.
+Ask for laboratory tests — including a full blood count, iron, thyroid function, blood sugar, kidney function, liver function, pregnancy tests etc.

 Final Scoop